The Higman operations and embeddings of recursive groups: Introduction

 \subsection{Our algorithm for construction of $\B$}

-In~\cite{Higman Subgroups in fP groups} Higman just relies on \textit{theoretical possibility} for construction of $\B$ via operations \eqref{EQ Higman operations}, without any examples of such construction for specific groups.
-This is understandable as the objective of the fundamental article \cite{Higman Subgroups in fP groups} is much deeper, and for its purposes it is sufficient to know that such a construction of $\B$ is possible, provided that the set of G{\"o}del numbers chosen for the set $R$ is the range of a partial recursive function described by Kleene's characterization (see references in \ref{SU Basic notations and references} below).
+In~\cite{Higman Subgroups in fP groups} Higman just relies on \textit{theoretical possibility} for construction of $\B$ via operations \eqref{EQ Higman operations}, without any examples of such construction for particular groups.
+This is understandable as the objective of the fundamental article \cite{Higman Subgroups in fP groups} is much deeper, and for its purposes it is sufficient to know that such a construction of $\B$ is possible, provided that the set of G{\"o}del numbers specifically constructed for the set $R$ is equal to the range of a certain partial recursive function described by Kleene's characterization (see references in \ref{SU Basic notation and references} below).

-However, it is remarkable that after Higman's result there was no attempt to explicitly find constructions of $\B$ by operations \eqref{EQ Higman operations} for particular groups (at least, we were unable to find them in the literature).
-Investigating the topic we noticed that this is be a doable task for many classes of groups, such as, the free abelian, metabelian, soluble, nilpotent groups, the additive group of rational numbers $\Q$, the quasicyclic group $\Co_{p^\infty}$, the Burnside groups, divisible abelian groups, etc. (see examples in \ref{SU The structure of sequences}).
+However, it is rather strange that after Higman's result there was no attempt to explicitly find constructions of $\B$ by operations \eqref{EQ Higman operations} for particular groups (at least, we were unable to find them in the literature).
+Investigating the topic we noticed that such construction may be a \textit{doable} task for many classes of groups, such as, the free abelian, metabelian, soluble, nilpotent groups, the additive group of rational numbers $\Q$, the quasicyclic group $\Co_{p^\infty}$, divisible abelian groups, etc. (see examples in \ref{SU The structure of sequences}).

-We suggest an $H$-\textit{machine} algorithm with some generic tools that allows to explicitly construct $\B$ by operations \eqref{EQ Higman operations} without any usage of Kleene's characterization, at all.
+We suggest an $H$-\textit{machine} algorithm with some generic tools that allow to explicitly construct $\B$ by operations \eqref{EQ Higman operations} without any usage of Kleene's characterization, at all.
 In Example~\ref{EX Back to the example for Z^infty} we show how simple it is to apply the algorithm (see Remark~\ref{RE Comparing the very similarly looking sequences}).

-The advantage of this approach is that construction of the benign subgroup $A_\B$ and, thus, of the explicit embedding of $G$ into a finitely presented group becomes a doable procedure.
+The advantage of this approach is that construction of the benign subgroup $A_\B$ and, thus, of the explicit embedding of the given $G$ into a finitely presented group becomes a managable procedure.

-To shorten the routine of work with basic Higman operations we introduce a few \textit{auxiliary operations} which make the proofs not only shorter but also, we hope, more intuitive to understand (see notations in \ref{SU Extra auxiliary operations}).
+To shorten the routine of work with basic Higman operations we introduce a few \textit{auxiliary operations} which make the proofs not only shorter but also, we hope, more intuitive to understand (see notation in \ref{SU Extra auxiliary operations}).